musictheory/Nyx/README.md

 ```

-### String interceptors
+### String Interceptors

 In our source base, we frequently need to minify/obfuscate/transform strings.
-The most common examples being CSS class names and log messages.
+The most common examples include CSS class names and log messages.

 String interceptors enable these transformations.
 An interceptor shares the same syntax as a [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
 However, instead of calling a function at runtime, it is transformed at compile-time into another string.